Western Expansion for Kids - Jefferson and the New Republic

 Addition of New Land: Under the direction of Thomas Jefferson (author of most of the Declaration of Independence and the 3rd U.S. President), land was purchased from Napoleon of France, so much land that the United States doubled in size in 1803.
 We refer to this as the Louisiana Purchase.
 After the sale, this huge amount of land, now owned by the United States government, was renamed the Federal Territory of Louisiana.
 After the Lewis and Clark expedition returned from their exploration of this vast new land, full of excitement about what they had found, people began to move west.

-So, in a very short amount of time, under the direction of incredible leaders like Ben Franklin, Thomas Jefferson, Alexander Hamilton, George Washington, and many others, the United States was born, organized, and doubled in size.
+In a very short amount of time, under the direction of incredible leaders like Ben Franklin, Thomas Jefferson, Alexander Hamilton, George Washington, and many others, the United States was born, organized, and doubled in size.